sujansap/BuutReservation/README.md

     commit id: "in production feature A"
 ```

-A feature A gets developed in it's respective feature branch `feature/a`.
+Feature *A* gets developed in it's respective feature branch `feature/a`.
 When it is done that feature ends up into `main` after approval.
 Which after goes to `staging` since its test succeeds.
 However during its lasts (manual) check ups, a mistake is noticed.
 This gets solved in the `fix/a` branch, which then goes back through the flow of going by `main` to `staging`.
 Now the feature is truly done finished and can end up on the `production` branch.

 ## Database